swojtasiak/jsrdbg/README.md

 #### Dependencies

-Besides a working C++ compiler you need a few additional dependencies to compile jsrdbg.
+Besides a working C++ compiler (supporting C++11) you need a few additional dependencies to compile jsrdbg.

 On Fedora:
 ```sh